Skip to content

 Developing and executing a custom workflow involves two key aspects:

-1. Defining the Workflow: This entails adding the individual steps and their associated event handlers to the EverestPlan.
+1. Defining the workflow: This entails adding the individual steps and their associated event handlers to the workflow.
 These steps can include optimizers, evaluators, and other custom operations.
 Result handlers, such as trackers and table outputs, capture the outcomes of each step.

-The run method may accept additional arguments to customize the step's behavior.
-As steps execute, they may generate results.
-The plan receives these results and forwards them to any event handler objects that have expressed interest.
-When creating event handler objects, you specify one or more step objects they should monitor, indicating their interest in receiving results from those steps.
+The run method may accept additional arguments to customize behavior.
+While executing, these objects may generate results.
+These are forwarded to any event handler objects that have been added to the object doing the computation.
 Handlers may also accept additional configuration arguments during creation to refine how they process these results.

-In summary, building an optimization workflow involves: 1) defining one or more steps, 2) adding event handlers to process the results of those steps, and 3) finally, executing the steps by calling their run methods, potentially multiple times.
+In summary, building an optimization workflow involves: 1) defining one or more objects that implement the computation, such as an optimization, 2) adding event handlers to these objects to process the results of those steps, and 3) finally, executing the steps by calling their run methods, potentially multiple times.

 optimizer.run(config) # Run the optimizer